uber/react-vis/docs/treemap.md

 #### padding

-Type: `number`
+Type: `number` or `Array` of `number`

 The padding between the cells of the heatmap in pixels.
+If Array, then each element should correspond to padding for direction in `paddingDirections` parameter.

 #### paddingDirections (optional)